Over 40 years of commitment to Wyoming youth

 The Wyoming program is overseen by a twelve member board of directors from across the state, an executive director and deputy director based in Cheyenne, a summer service retreat, and a spring recognition ceremony.

 Because of this unique structure, participants have much stronger support close to home in terms of public service options and mentorship.
-Each participant, per national policy, only pays a $15 registration fee to ensure the greatest financial accessibility.
-Wyoming Congressional Award Council is proud to award academic scholarships for higher education to Gold Medalists as well as financial support for the trip to Washington, D.C. to receive their award.
+Each participant, per national policy, only pays a $25 registration fee to ensure the greatest financial accessibility.
+Wyoming Congressional Award Council is proud to award scholarships for higher education to Gold Medalists as well as financial support for the trip to Washington, D.C. to receive their award.
 This steadfast financial commitment to providing top-notch opportunities and scholarships is an investment in the very best Wyoming has to offer, regardless of socio-economic status or geographic location.
 None of this would be possible without your support.